The 35th Annual English Festival

 High school sophomores, juniors and seniors are invited onto campus for the English Festival.
 The English Festival at Bluffton University, now celebrating its 35th year, offers students an intensive day of literary and writing activities based on various literary sources, with a particular emphasis on festival readings.
 To register, request a registration form from the festival coordinator at your school.

 All participants will read the materials listed below in preparation for the festival.
 Writing exercises, readings and discussions will be based on knowledge of these resources.
 Bring these materials with you to the festival.
 The books are available at online booksellers.

 "How to Survive a Summer" and "Sweet and Low" by Nick White

 The day's events will feature an invigorating mix of impromptu writing, college-level discussions and sessions with the guest author.

-All festival registrants will join Bluffton University students and faculty for the weekly Forum program featuring guest author Nick White, assistant professor of English, The Ohio State University.
+All festival registrants will join Bluffton University students and faculty for the weekly Forum program, featuring guest author Nick White, assistant professor of English, The Ohio State University.

 Reading Room Musselman Library